 You must sign a consent form.

-When the local anesthetic is injected, you will feel a prick and a mild stinging sensation.
+When the local anesthetic is injected, you will feel a prick and a mild stinging.
 The biopsy site will be sore for a few days after the test.

 After an open biopsy, the pain is mild and you can easily control it with an over-the-counter pain medication.
 You may also notice some bruising or fluid leaking for a few days.
-The wound should heal in 10 - 14 days.
-During this time, avoid any type of intense exercise or heavy lifting.
+The incision should heal in 10 to 14 days.
+Follow instructions for taking care of the incision.
+While the incision is healing, avoid any type of intense exercise or heavy lifting.

 The test is used to diagnose cancer, sarcoidosis, or an infection (such as tuberculosis):